 And there’s nothing more stubborn than a very intelligent and very busy partner.
 Partners in accounting firms tend to be very resistant to changing their technology.
 Not only is it an investment of time and money, but it can disrupt their own work flow — and why fix it if it isn’t broken?

 But because accounting firms are historically hesitant to adopt new technologies, it opens the door for accounting firms to become competitive.
 Cloud-based technologies have some tremendous advantages, both for businesses in general and for accounting firms specifically:

 It isn’t just that cloud-based solutions are the future of accounting — it’s that it’s likely that your competition isn’t leveraging the cloud in an effective way… or potentially at all.
 A cloud-based solution is going to give your organization a huge number of benefits, both in terms of costs and services available.
 It’s also going to show that your organization is committed to advancement; that it isn’t afraid to change and to evolve.

 It’s hard to transition to any new solution, but cloud-based solutions are much easier to transition to compared to other types of upgrade or radical infrastructure change.
 Today an accounting firm can get absolutely everything they need setup for them in a single, all-in-one infrastructure — improving upon productivity and reducing IT-related expenses.
 The only question is when you’re going to take your first step into the clouds.

-Is your Virginia accounting firm thinking about moving to the cloud?
-Contact Network Computing Group, Inc today to find out more about leveraging the cloud for your firm, either through firstname.lastname@example.org or (540)-400-7358!
+Is your Roanoke accounting firm thinking about moving to the cloud?
+Contact Network Computing Group today to find out more about leveraging the cloud for your firm, either through email@example.com or (540) 400-7358!